visitorsradio/offline/_posts/1996-01-14-ufo-sighting-albuqurque-nm.md

 layout: post
 title: "MOJAVE FILES UPDATE: Visitors Siting - Hoover Dam UFO"
 author: "Visitors Radio"
+description: "Inside scoop on the Congressional UFO Hearings that they don't want you to hear.
+New info on the 1947 Roswell Incident!"
 date: 1996-01-14
 ---
 I'm back from my 2 week journey through New Mexico and Utah, and it was fruitful.
 New Mexicoo was a wash, as expected, but that piece of the trip was to prove that this pattern is indeed isolated to the Mojave Desert.